-Our valued collaborators include: Canada’s Ballet Jörgen, Duo Concertante, Newfoundland Symphony Orchestra, Atlantic Ballet Theatre, Strong Harbour Strings Collective and Shallaway Youth Choir.
-Recent guest choreographers include: Edgar Zendejas, Kristen Céré, Janie Richard, Nicola Hawkins.
+Our valued collaborators include Neighbourhood Dance Works, Duo Concertante, Newfoundland Symphony Orchestra, Atlantic Ballet Theatre, Strong Harbour Strings Collective and Shallaway Youth Choir.
+Recent guest choreographers include Edgar Zendejas, Kristen Céré, Janie Richard, Nicola Hawkins.

-For more than fifteen years, we have had a partnership with Canada’s National Ballet School sharing their Sharing Dance program with seniors and schools.
-We have been a community partner with Memorial University’s Dancer-in-Residence program and we are always proud to support the Parkinson Society of NL dance therapy program.
+For twenty years, we have had a partnership with Canada’s National Ballet School, most recently delivering their Sharing Dance program with seniors and schools.
+We were a community partner with Memorial University’s Dancer-in-Residence program and we have proudly supported the Parkinson Society of NL dance therapy program.

 As we strive to elevate the art of dance and make it highly accessible, Kittiwake is grateful to its funders – ArtsNL, City of St. John’s, Department of Canadian Heritage – and to its many donors and volunteers.
 Your support of professional dance creation, promotion and presentation in our province is deeply appreciated.